Submitting an Article

 Who we are

 The portal Philosophie.ch gives the public a way to be informed about academic philosophy and research, as well as other philosophical activities, in Switzerland.
 Since its re-launch in 2017, Philosophie.ch has made itself into a hub for philosophy in Switzerland, which is unique in its mission, breadth, and success within not just Switzerland but Europe.
 More than seventy philosophical organizations in Switzerland use Philosophie.ch to disseminate information about their events and offerings.
 In addition, the portal include over a thousand philosophical blog posts, produced on a volunteer basis by professional philosophers and are available to the philosophically interested public free of charge.
+Read more about our goals in our mission statement.

 We are open to a wide variety of different formats for articles.